-Investment funds are also fully recognised in the Czech Republic and the relevant EU directives have been implemented (such as UCITS directives or AIFMD, which relates to the harmonisation of rules for alternative investment vehicles, such as hedge funds and private equity funds throughout the EU).
+Investment funds are also fully recognised in the Czech Republic and the relevant EU directives have been implemented (such as Undertakings for Collective Investment in Transferable Securities (UCITS) directives, or the Alternative Investment Fund Managers Directive (AIFMD), which relates to the harmonisation of rules for alternative investment vehicles, such as hedge funds and private equity funds throughout the EU).
 Czech law typically recognises open and closed mutual funds and investment funds; qualified investor funds are also a popular form.
-In addition, Czech legislation has also introduced alternative legal forms, such as SICAV (a joint-stock company with variable share capital), into Czech law.
+In addition, Czech legislation has also introduced alternative legal forms, such as a SICAV (a joint-stock company with variable share capital), into Czech law.

 Limited Liability Company